Uncertainty and Robustness of Surplus Extraction: Introduction

 Our main results define and characterize full extraction in this model.
 We start with notions of full extraction motivated by robustness to uncertainty about agents' beliefs; these notions require incentive compatibility and individual rationality conditions to hold for all possible beliefs of agents.
 We then connect these notions to choice behavior under Knightian uncertainty, as in the foundational model of Bewley (1986) (see also Bewley (2002)).
 We show that these notions of extraction are closely related, and that the same set-valued analogues of convex independence provide necessary and sufficient conditions for full extraction in each case.
 Our results can thus be interpreted as incorporating robustness to the designer's misspecification of agents' beliefs, or robustness to agents' perceptions of uncertainty.
 We show that full extraction is neither generically possible nor generically impossible in this setting, and that this result holds under both topological and measure-theoretic notions of genericity.
 This is in contrast with the standard environment in which each type is associated with a single belief, either because the designer is not concerned about misspecification or because agents do not perceive uncertainty, and convex independence is satisfied for a generic subset of type-dependent beliefs whenever there are at least as many states as types.

 We also explore limits on the complexity of contracts the designer can offer.
 When convex independence is satisfied and full extraction holds, the designer typically offers a menu of contracts with as many different contracts as types.
 When convex independence fails, however, the designer can be restricted both in the complexity of contracts offered and in the surplus that can be extracted.
-In the spirit of our earlier work (Lopomo, Rigotti, and Shannon (2009)), we show that this is particularly salient when the beliefs associated with different types intersect.
-We adapt the notion of fully overlapping beliefs introduced in Lopomo, Rigotti, and Shannon (2009), which gives a notion of richness of the beliefs common to several types, to this setting with finitely many types.
+In the spirit of our earlier work (Lopomo et al. (2009)), we show that this is particularly salient when the beliefs associated with different types intersect.
+We adapt the notion of fully overlapping beliefs introduced in Lopomo et al. (2009), which gives a notion of richness of the beliefs common to several types, to this setting with finitely many types.
 When beliefs are fully overlapping, we show that the designer is limited to offering a single contract.
 Under additional conditions on the designer's beliefs and objective, we show that a single deterministic contract can be optimal for the designer.